The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

 Approval to recruit

 Upon receipt of the approval to recruit, the Dean of the Faculty concerned, in consultation with the Head of Department, will establish a Search Committee.
+If an external search exercise is required the Dean should consult with the Talent Acquisition Specialist in HR.

 The Committee will draw up the advert and supporting documentation and initiate the search process through the Search Champion(s).